-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (if applicable) 1 Newspaper Ad Non-targeted/broad community No response to newspaper ad No comments received N/A 2 Public Meeting Non-targeted/broad community 37 in person: 41 online See summary of comments in the Executive Summary and Citizen Participation attachment.
-N/A 3 Internet Outreach Non-targeted/broad community No response to the website or press release.
-No comments were received N/A 4 Newspaper Ad Non-targeted/broad community No response to newspaper ad No comments were received N/A 5 Public Hearing Non-targeted/broad community TDB TBD 6 Newspaper Ad Non-targeted/broad community TBD TBD
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Newspaper Ad Non-targeted/broad community No response to newspaper ad No Comments received.
+N/A 2 Public Meeting Non-targeted/broad community Specific organizations based on inquiries 5 in person and 2 online See summary of comments in the Executive Summary and Citizen Participation attachment.
+N/A 3 Internet Outreach Non-targeted/broad community Specific organizations based on inquiries 33 total visits with 61page views.
+No response to the website or press release.
+No comments were received.
+N/A 4 Newspaper Ad Non-targeted/broad community No response to newspaper ad.
+No comments were received.
+N/A 5 Public Hearing Non-targeted/broad community TBD TBD TBD